University of New Hampshire College of Professional Studies Online

 Is University of New Hampshire College of Professional Studies Online Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of University of New Hampshire College of Professional Studies Online earn a median of $66,479, roughly in line with national averages for graduates.
+Ten years out, alumni of University of New Hampshire College of Professional Studies Online earn a median of $66,479, roughly in line with the national average for college graduates.

 Earnings Trajectory